 - Iveco off-road vehicles

-Next we move on to the training of SOG members.
-Like most SOF units in the world there was a brutal selection course, followed by meticulous continuous training of all its members especially in firearms and CQB.
-Because of their police role they were not trained in air operations for example HALO etc… They did however train in SUT, Demolition, Combat medics, Climbing, Heli operations, Close Protection and Sniper training.
+Next, we move on to the training of SOG members: Like most SOF units in the world, there was a brutal selection course, followed by meticulously continuous training of its members, especially in firearms and CQB.
+Because of their police role they were not trained in air operations, for example, military freefall.
+They did, however, train in SUT, Demolition, Combat medics, Climbing, Heli operations, Close Protection, and Sniper training.

-I recently visited the Czech Republic to catch up with a friend of mine Lumir Nemec the former commander of the Special Operations Group (SOG).
-To ask him a couple of questions about the unit and how they continue their units traditions in the civilian life.
+I recently visited the Czech Republic to catch up with a friend of mine, Lumir Nemec, the former commander of the Special Operations Group (SOG).
+I asked him a couple of questions about the unit and how they continue their unit’s traditions in civilian life.

 JR: Why did SOG have both SOF and Law Enforcement Responsibilities?
 How come the two were combined into one unit?

-JR: What operations has SOG conducted can you tell me some the operations that you were involved in?
+JR: What operations has SOG been involved in?

 JR: What was the training like for SOG members?

 LN: “All members of the unit underwent special training in all skills such as CQB, SUT, Pyro, Medical, shooting drills, climbing, fast roping, close protection, and driving.
 In order to provide a full interchangeable unit [in which] each member can fulfill each task.
 Each member also [had] a specialty they trained in: Sniper, Medic, Demo, etc.”

 LN: “The unit was dissolved in 2009 by the order of the Minister of Defense M. Bartak.
 The reasons behind this were never mentioned.”

 JR: What are the units in Czech SOF today?